-The week-long festival of darts invites 32 of the world’s best players to compete in set-play matches, with World Championship runner-up Luke Littler set to be amongst the field for the first time.
+The week-long festival of darts invites 32 of the world’s best players to compete in set-play matches, with World Darts Champion Luke Littler set to be amongst the field for just the second time.

-The World Grand Prix is staged at the 3,000 capacity Mattioli Arena in Leicester, which has been its home since 2021.
+The 2025 World Grand Prix will be staged at the 3,000 capacity Mattioli Arena in Leicester, which has been its home since 2021.

 The tournament was held at the Ricoh Arena in Coventry during the Covid-19 pandemic, with a further three venues playing host to the event in previous years, including its iconic former home, the CityWest Hotel in Dublin.